Minimum Viable Product (MVP): a product with just enough features to satisfy early customers

-When DropBox launched they didn’t write line of code.
-They just made this Dropbox demo video to show how it would work so they could answer the question: “Does anybody even want this?”
+When DropBox launched in 2007 they didn’t write a line of code.
+At the time, founder Drew Houston made this Dropboxvideo to show how it would work.
+He wanted to first answer the question: “Does anybody even want Dropbox?”

 As a result of the video demo able to get hundreds of thousands of emails to say, “Yes.
 This is pretty good.
 Let’s make this thing.”
 At One Month we use this idea of MVP internally all the time to launch our new classes for example.

 So here you can see instead of designing this whole class for UX, getting a teacher, making all the videos.
 No. We just put this landing page up to ask the question, “Will anybody sign up?
 Is anyone interested in this class?”
 So how could you launch a product quicker?
 How could you launch it without writing a line of code?
 How could you launch it today?